konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

 If you are running the single-server playbook, ensure you have a hosts (`inventory.yml`) file that contains [nics] with the system you are installing NICS to.
 If you are running the distributed playbook ensure you have a hosts file that contains [web], [data], [db], [map] and [identity].

-Create `inventory.yml` file in `./nics-ansible`.
+Create `inventory.yml` file in the `nics-ansible` directory root.
 Example for single-server:
 ```
 [nics]
 <fully qualified domain name>